 - Serve & Connect will grow meaningful connections among residents, law enforcement and community services through its “Pop-up Peace Series.”
 This community-driven outreach initiative seeks to foster safe spaces to live and work by providing a sense of belonging and self-empowerment to community members.

 - Sumter County Cultural Center, “Creative Canvas” is an outdoor mural project meant to create vibrant and welcoming spaces, adding vitality to the city while making quality art accessible to all residents.
 Buildings will become giant canvases illustrating the city’s collective story—encouraging people to explore and experience Sumter’s diverse and historic communities.

-- UofSC McKissick Museum will restore and enhance community access to the nationally acclaimed “Pearl Fryar Topiary Garden” that self-taught, African American horticulturalist Pearl Fryar created just outside the Bishopville city limit in Lee County.
+- USC McKissick Museum will restore and enhance community access to the nationally acclaimed “Pearl Fryar Topiary Garden” that self-taught, African American horticulturalist Pearl Fryar created just outside the Bishopville city limit in Lee County.
 This project ensures students and teachers, church groups, garden clubs, and other visitors can take guided and self-guided garden tours.

-- UofSC Center for Civil Rights History and Research, “A Community Engagement Strategy for Justice for All: South Carolina and the American Civil Rights Movement” will develop outreach tools for K-12 schools, creating community conversation guides and soliciting oral histories to help audiences engage with the “Justice for All” traveling exhibit and make connections to present-day issues.
+- USC Center for Civil Rights History and Research, “A Community Engagement Strategy for Justice for All: South Carolina and the American Civil Rights Movement” will develop outreach tools for K-12 schools, creating community conversation guides and soliciting oral histories to help audiences engage with the “Justice for All” traveling exhibit and make connections to present-day issues.

 For more information about Connected Communities grants, visit click here or call 803-254-5601.